-Janney has partnered with Advisor Credit Exchange, LLC, (“ACE”), a third-party technology company that operates a platform knows as the Advisor Credit Exchange (the “Advisor Credit Exchange”).
-The Advisor Credit Exchange facilitates the ability of Janney financial advisors to make loan options available to Janney clients through third-party lenders participating in the Advisor Credit Exchange (each a “Lender”).
+Janney has partnered with Advisor Credit Exchange, LLC, (“ACE”), a third-party technology company that operates a platform known as the Advisor Credit Exchange (the “Advisor Credit Exchange”).
+The Advisor Credit Exchange facilitates the ability of Janney Financial Advisors to make loan options available to Janney clients through third-party lenders participating in the Advisor Credit Exchange (each a “Lender”).

 Janney is making this information publicly available to provide some basic facts about the Advisor Credit Exchange and possible lending options available through the Lenders.
 Please consult your Financial Advisor regarding any questions or concerns you may have about the Advisor Credit Exchange.

-Subject to creditworthiness, the Advisor Credit Exchange currently has the ability to create loan opportunity sheets for (1) unsecured (personal) loans and (2) residential real estate loans.
-Additional information on both types of loans is available below in the section entitled “Loan Options Available through the Advisor Credit Exchange”.
+Subject to creditworthiness, the Advisor Credit Exchange currently has the ability to create loan opportunity sheets for (1) unsecured (personal) loans; (2) residential real estate loans; and (3) securities-based loans.
+Additional information on these types of loans is available below in the section entitled “Loan Options Available through the Advisor Credit Exchange.”
 Janney is not a lender and does not take or accept any loan applications, offer or negotiate loan terms, make credit decisions for loans, issue loan commitments or rate lock agreements or originate, make or service loans.
 Janney does not solicit residential real estate loan applications or assist in filling out applications.

-For unsecured loans, Janney will receive a one time compensation payment of 25 bps of the loan amount for each loan that we refer to the Advisor Credit Exchange.
+For unsecured loans and securities-based loans, Janney will receive a one-time compensation payment of 25 bps of the loan amount for each loan that we refer to the Advisor Credit Exchange.
 There is a financial incentive for Janney to utilize the Advisor Credit Exchange, however you are not required to use these services and can utilize other resources and tools to compare and negotiate, potentially more favorable, lending arrangements.
 Janney does not share this compensation with its Financial Advisors, and therefore, Janney Financial Advisors do not have a financial incentive if one Lender is selected over another.
-Janney may also be compensated for marketing the Advisor Credit Exchange.
+Janney is compensated for marketing the Advisor Credit Exchange.

 Lenders are solely responsible for loan terms and underwriting of any loans obtained by consumers.
 If, at any point, a dispute should arise between you and the Lender, you should refer to your applicable loan agreement for further details.
 Janney is not responsible for consumer satisfaction with any Lender or loan obtained through the Advisor Credit Exchange.